Annette29/data-augmentation-cycleGAN/README.md

 Please find and download the BRACS Dataset from here: https://www.bracs.icar.cnr.it/

 PS: This dataset is only for practice as we have trained our model using a private institutional dataset from Nagasaki University Hospital.
-However, please feel free to use the BRACS dataset to validate our method as it is publicly available :)
+However, please feel free to use the BRACS dataset to validate our method, as it is publicly available :)

 After downloading, please open the SVS files and their corresponding .qpdata annotations using the QuPath software, which you can install from here: https://qupath.github.io/